2.3 Installation

 $ sudo make install

-Note: if you are familiar with meson, you can of course use its commands directly; the make commands are just a thin wrapper around that.
+Note: if you are familiar with meson, you can of course use its commands directly; the make commands are just a thin wrapper around that; so, this also works:

 2.3.4 Installation